rodrigofalco/publicPages/astro/README.md

 # Patagonian Public Pages - Astro Version

 This is the dynamic Astro version of the Patagonian public pages.
-It compiles to static HTML while allowing you to use reusable components, layouts, and manage content more efficiently.
+It compiles to static HTML while allowing you to use reusable components, layouts, and manage content more efficiently..

 ## 🚀 Quick Start